Belly of the Beast (2003 film): Reception

-Scott Weinberg of eFilmCritic.com gives the film 1.5/5 and is highly critical of Seagal: "It's not just that Seagal makes awful movies; it's that he makes the exact same awful movies over and over."
+Scott Weinberg of eFilmCritic.com gives the film 1.5/5, saying "It's not just that Seagal makes awful movies; it's that he makes the exact same awful movies over and over."

 Empire gave the film 1/5, saying that even compared to other Seagal films "this one is especially woeful".

 Home media

 The film was released in Region 1 DVD in the United States on December 30, 2003, and Region 2 in the United Kingdom on 16 February 2004 by Columbia TriStar Home Entertainment.